neelkanthpoosa/QueryCustomizationTool/README.md

 # QueryCustomizationTool
-Application for SQL querying multiple Database Management Softwares(AWS RDS, AWS Redshift, MongoDB), with corresponding databases.
+Application for SQL querying of multiple Database Management Softwares(AWS RDS, AWS Redshift, MongoDB), with corresponding databases.

 - Used MongoDB BI Connector to interact with mongod in the EC2 instance.
   - This gives us a SQL interface to communicate from the web-app.